Chakradhara29/Cone-Detection-for-Formula-Student-Driverless-Competition-Assignment/README.md

 3. Drag the **Simulation 3D Camera** block into your model.

 #### Configuring the Camera Block:
-- Set the **Mount Location** to an appropriate position on the vehicle (e.g., 'mountLoc','Roll bar center') to capture a clear view of the cones.
+- Set the **Mount Location** to an appropriate position on the vehicle (e.g., 'mountLoc','Roll bar center' and use simvehcile3) to capture a clear view of the cones.
 - Adjust the **Field of View** and **Resolution** to capture a wide enough area without losing image quality.
 - **Output**: The camera will output an image of the scene, which will be used as input to the object detection algorithm.